-The GDG assessed the individual contribution to patient outcomes of medicines used in longer MDR-TB regimens, using primarily the estimates of effect from the 2018 IPD meta-analysis and Trial 213 (delamanid) for PICO question 3 (MDR/RR-TB, 2018; see Annex 3 and Annex 4 for the respective GRADE summaries of evidence for each medicine, and the evidence-to-decision framework).
+The GDG 2018 assessed the individual contribution to patient outcomes of medicines used in longer MDR-TB regimens, using primarily the estimates of effect from the 2018 IPD meta-analysis and Trial 213 (delamanid) for PICO question 3–2018 (MDR/RR-TB, 2018) (see Web Annex 3 for the respective GRADE summaries of evidence for each medicine, and Web Annex 4 for the evidence-to-decision framework).
 Following a thorough assessment of the relative benefits and harms, recommendations were made for each medicine and they were classified into three groups (see Table 3.1, Table 3.2 and Table 3.3).

-• Group C: included all other medicines that can be used when a regimen cannot be composed with Group A and B agents.
+- Group C: included all other medicines that can be used when a regimen cannot be composed with Group A or Group B agents.
 The medicines in Group C are ranked by the relative balance of benefit to harm usually expected of each.

 Other medicines that are not included in Groups A–C are as follows:

-• Kanamycin and capreomycin – these medicines were associated with poorer outcomes when used, and are therefore no longer recommended for use in MDR-TB regimens.
+Kanamycin and capreomycin – these medicines were associated with poorer outcomes when used; therefore, they are no longer recommended for use in MDR-TB regimens.

-• Gatifloxacin and high-dose isoniazid, and thioacetazone – gatifloxacin and high-dose isoniazid were used in very few patients, and thioacetazone was not used at all.
-Quality-assured preparations of gatifloxacin are not currently available, following its withdrawal from the market due to concerns about dysglycaemias.
-Thioacetazone is unlikely to have a role in contemporary longer regimens, and is not currently available in a quality-assured formulation.
+Gatifloxacin and high-dose isoniazid, and thioacetazone – gatifloxacin and high-dose isoniazid were used in only a few patients, and thioacetazone was not used at all.
+Currently, quality-assured preparations of gatifloxacin are not available, following its withdrawal from the market due to concerns about dysglycaemias.
+Thioacetazone is unlikely to have a role in contemporary longer regimens and is not currently available in a quality-assured formulation.
 High-dose isoniazid may have a role in patients with confirmed susceptibility to isoniazid (see Section 3.4).

 No recommendation on perchlozone, interferon gamma or sutezolid was possible owing to the absence of final patient treatment outcome data from appropriate patient studies.

-Regarding the use of bedaquiline in patients aged under 18 years, and considering that exposure– response (efficacy) profiles can be extrapolated from adults to children, the GDG concluded that the doses evaluated in children and adolescents in two trials (Phase II trial TMC207-C211 and Phase I/ II IMPAACT P1108; see Annex 5) do not appear to result in exposures that would put patients aged 6–17 years at increased risk for treatment failure.
-The safety risk in children aged 6 years or more enrolled in the trials – who were all HIV-negative and had limited exposure to other QT intervalprolonging medications – did not appear to exceed that of adults.
+Regarding the use of bedaquiline in patients aged below 18 years, and considering that exposure– response (efficacy) profiles can be extrapolated from adults to children, the GDG concluded that the doses evaluated in children and adolescents in two trials (Phase 2 trial TMC207-C211 and Phase 1–2 IMPAACT P1108; see Web Annex 5) do not appear to result in exposures that would put patients aged 6–17 years at increased risk for treatment failure.
+The safety risk in children aged 6 years and older enrolled in the trials – all of whom were HIV-negative and had limited exposure to other QT interval-prolonging medications – did not appear to exceed that of adults.
 The variability present in the limited sample size precluded a comment on exposure–response (safety).
-The GDG also concluded that the risk–benefit considerations for the use of bedaquiline in patients aged 6–17 years are similar to those considered for adults, but stressed the need for more data before considering an upgrade of this recommendation to a strong one.
+The GDG 2018 also concluded that the risk–benefit considerations for the use of bedaquiline in patients aged 6–17 years are similar to those considered for adults; however, the GDG stressed the need for more data before considering upgrading this recommendation to “strong”.

-With respect to the use of delamanid in children aged under 6 years, the GDG decided that on the basis of findings in adults, and on the pharmacological and safety data reviewed, extrapolations on efficacy and safety should be restricted to children aged 3–5 years, but not to children aged under 3 years (see Annex 5).
-Exposure profiles in children aged 3–5 years were comparable to adults, and were no higher than in children aged 6 years or more, for whom past GDGs convened by WHO had already recommended the use of delamanid (9, 70).
+With respect to the use of delamanid in children aged below 6 years, the GDG review in 2018 decided that – based on findings in adults, and on the pharmacological and safety data reviewed – extrapolations on efficacy and safety should be restricted to children aged 3–5 years, but not to children aged below 3 years (see Web Annex 5).
+Exposure profiles in children aged 3–5 years were comparable to adults, and were no higher than in children aged 6 years and older, for whom past GDGs convened by WHO had already recommended the use of delamanid (10, 64).
 Based on the laboratory and cardiac data provided, no safety signals distinct from those reported in adults were observed in children aged 3–5 years.
-The GDG nonetheless had concerns about the feasibility of administering the correct dose to children aged 3–5 years, given that the special formulation used in the trial (25 mg) would not be available in the foreseeable future, and that only the adult tablet is available (50 mg), which is not bioequivalent and presents challenges to manipulating its contents without compromising its effectiveness.
+The GDG nonetheless had concerns about the feasibility of administering the correct dose to children aged 3–5 years, given that the special formulation used in the trial (25 mg) would not be available in the foreseeable future, and that only the adult tablet (50 mg) is available, which is not bioequivalent and presents challenges to manipulating its contents without compromising its effectiveness.